pabloazurduy/pabloazurduy.github.io/_posts/2023-11-05-relaxation.md

 $\delta_{i}$ corresponds to the constraint deviation, also known as "slack variable".

-This model minimizes the deviations of the constraints.
-However, in my experience implementing elastic constraints, I found the results to be inconsistent.
-My guess is that the first model $(1)$ is the one used.
+In my experience, implementing elastic constraints using PuLP, the results were widely inconsistent.
+My guess is that the implementation is more similar to $(1)$ than to $(2)$, but for reasons that I will explain later, I don't like either of both.

 A second alternative is the ["Penalization Method"][12].
 This method is nothing more than a generalization of $(1)$.
 The idea is to customize the way in which constraint is penalized on the objective function.
 Additionally, you can normalize these values when dealing with multiple infeasibilities or transform them into non-linear terms (using approximations).

 Both of these methods are simple and can be implemented easily.
-However, in my personal experience, they are very limited and often inconsistent.
+However, they are very limited and often inconsistent.

 ### Limitations of these methods

 These methods work well for simple infeasibility problems.
-However, in my practical experience, these relaxation problems come with more nuances:
+However, in my experience, these relaxation methods come with some nuances:

-1. These methods typically require manual fixed costs, which are tricky to define.
-Depending on the values used, it can harm the original optimization problem, this is because we change the objective function, having unexpected consequences.
+1. These methods typically require manual fixed costs (EX: `rhs`, `lhs`), which are tricky to define.
+Also, depending on the values used, it can harm the original optimization problem, this is because changing the objective function can have unexpected consequences.
 1. The relaxation process either relaxes all "relaxable" constraints or not.
 For feasible problems or those with only "local infeasibilities", the model implementation can become very unreliable.
 1. Depending on the defined penalty costs, it is possible that the model relaxes a constraint that doesn't need to be relaxed (if the gain in the objective function is good enough), and this is very hard to control.
 1. When more than one constraint is relaxed, it's possible that the value of the objective function becomes so disproportionate that the optimal solution makes no sense.